megan-venetianer/jQuery-session/part-2-content/README.md

 ## Questions:
 1. How do you get the text from an element (like a paragraph) with jQuery?

+.text()

 2. How do you set the text of an element?

+You also use .text(), but you would set the text you want inside of the parentheses.

 3. How do you get the html inside of an element in jQuery?
 How would you do this in Vanilla JS?

+.html()
+In vanilla JS you would use .innerHTML()

 4. How do you get the text / content from an input?

+.val()

 5. How do you set the text / content of an input?

+Use .val() and set the content you want inside the parentheses.

 6. How do you add / remove / toggle classes on an element?

+.addClass(), .removeClass(), and .toggleClass()

 7. What’s the difference between .text() and .text([some text here])?

+.text() selects the text, and .text([some text here]) would replace the text with the text inside the brackets.

 8. If you select multiple elements with jQuery, do you have to use a for loop / iterate through each to modify their content?
 Give an example.

+You do not.
+For example, if you wanted to change the color of all p tags, you would just do $('p').addClass('yellow') to make them all yellow.

 ## Exercises:
 Open up the `content.html` file in your browser, and the `content.js` file in your code editor.